bbc/ugcuploader-test-rig-kubernettes/Readme.md

 ## Add Tennant To Cluster

 In the folder *kubernetes-artefacts/tennant* There file *add-tennat-to-cluster.sh* can be used to add a tenant's test environment to the cluster.
-Usage: `add-tennat-to-cluster.sh <namespace> <aws_account_number> <aws_region>`
+Usage: `add-tennat-to-cluster.sh <namespace>`

-eg. *./add-tennat-to-cluster.sh bbcradio 546933502184 eu-west-2*
+eg. *./add-tennat-to-cluster.sh bbcradio*

 The file `un-do.sh` can be used to remove the tennant from the cluster.